CentreforCities/general-election-2024-data-tool/README.md

 Some data uses 2011 values as the most recent 2021 Census contains data quality issues, especially around commuting, due to being conducted during the middle of the Covid pandemic.
 As a result, the WFH estimates can broadly be considered an underestimate.
 WFH is also excluded from the "commuting to city" estimates due to the construction of the Census questions - columns D - H will sum to 100% as a result.

 The Housing Affordability Ratio are indicative, because incomes data instead of wages data is used at the LSOA level due to availability.
 As a result, this means people outside the labour market or marginally attached to it, such as pensioners and students, who often won't use the labour market to access the housing market, are included in the income estimates, which will translate into over-estimates at the upper-end for the HAR.
 House prices may be a stronger choice for analysis on housing affordability across seats.

+Centre for Cities has previously identified that there are issues with the Census 2021 population estimates at subnational geographies.
+Unfortunately, there is little that can be done about this without a 2026 corrections Census or until the 2031 Census, but a pinch of salt should be taken with any estimates for individual constituencies: https://www.centreforcities.org/blog/the-case-for-a-2026-corrections-census/

 ## Acknowledgements